 How Business Quality Is Defined

-There are also other benefits from international expansion, the companies can operate in different location with favorable tax rates or costs benefiting the shareholders.
+There are also other benefits from international expansion, the companies can operate in a different location with favorable tax rates or costs benefiting the shareholders.

 The company’s size also plays a role in identifying the business quality.
 A conglomerate will have grown by having a solid business offering of goods or services.
 If there wasn’t a market for the goods or services, it could not have grown.
 The size is proportional to the market it can operate in based on the economies of the country.